lasigeBioTM/blah7/README.md

 ## Goals for BLAH7

 - Retrieval of a sample of COVID-related articles;
-- Automatically annotation of the articles;
+- Automatic annotation of the articles;
 - Manual correction of the automatic annotations in a subset the articles;
 - Expansion of the annotations set in the subset;
 - Automatic evaluation of the recommendation dataset;